Borislav Novachkov

 Borislav Novachkov (Борислав Новачков; born 29 November 1989) is a Bulgarian American freestyle wrestler.
-Competing for Bulgaria in the 65 kg division he won a bronze medal at the 2014 European Championships.
-He was eliminated in the second bout at the 2016 Olympics.
+Competing for Bulgaria in the 65 kg division he won a bronze medal at the 2014 European Championships and silver medal at the 2017 European Championships.
+He also represented Bulgaria at the 2016 Olympics, where he was eliminated in the second bout.

 Novachkov qualified for the 2016 Summer Olympics in the 65 kg freestyle class by winning a last-chance qualifier in Turkey.
-He wrestled collegiately at Cal Poly San Luis Obispo, where he won Pac-12 titles in 2010 and 2011 and was a three-time All-American (seventh in 2010, runner-up in 2011, third in 2012).
-He wrestled for Fremont High School in Sunnyvale, CA where he was a two-time CIF California state champion.
+He wrestled collegiately at Cal Poly, where he won Pac-12 titles in 2010 and 2011 and was a three-time NCAA All-American (seventh in 2010, runner-up in 2011, third in 2012).
+He wrestled for Fremont High School in Sunnyvale, California where he was a two-time CIF California state champion.
 He also won two Central Coast Section Championships after finishing 2nd as a sophomore.
 Novachkov moved from Bulgaria to Sunnyvale, California, as an 8th grader, but was enrolled in high school a year early in order to keep him at the same school as his elder brother Filip Novachkov.
 Filip is also a California State Wrestling Champion and NCAA Qualifier for Cal Poly.
 Boris holds dual citizenship in the United States and Bulgaria, but chose to compete for his birth country.
+He beat the reining Olympic champion Toghrul Asgarov of Azerbaijan with a score 13-5 at the 2014 European Championships and won the reining World champion Soslan Ramonov of Russia by fall at the 2015 Yasar Dogu Tournament.